nuccy/nginx-online-stats/README.md

 ## Statistics page example

-The page includes the table each row of which represents statistics of one virtualhost:
+The page includes the table each row of which represents statistics of one virtualhost, first line is the header.

 ```
 virthost                             requests     active_msec      traffic_in     traffic_out